Thimxx/pyGenealogical-Tools/README.md

 * Import to Geni an excel output of children from FamilySearch records, it will merge common profiles
 6) Interface with several online registers:
 * Rememori: https://www.rememori.com
+7) Transformation to GEDCOM profile
+* Transforms profile into elements of GEDCOM, allows to create a GEDCOM

 Notice that this import is intended to import registers from FamilySearch, is you are interested in importing profiles from a family tree located in FamilySearch to Geni use this tool: https://github.com/jeffg2k/SmartCopy, which is a pretty nice piece of software and very helpful.